d-kozak/enticing/documentation/eql_spec.md

 You can use parenthesis to build more complex logic expressions, such as this example, where we want at least one of A or B and C.
 * **Proximity** - ```A B ~ 5```

-A and B should appear exactly 5 positions next to each other.
+A and B should appear at most 5 positions next to each other.

 ### Index operators
 To work with meta information, you have to specify index which you are querying.
 That can be done using the following operators.